oracle/python-oracledb/doc/src/api_manual/aq.rst

 .. method:: Queue.enqmany(messages)

     Enqueues multiple messages into the queue.
 The ``messages`` parameter must be a sequence containing :ref:`message property <msgproperties>` objects which have all had their payload attribute set to a value that the queue supports.

     .. warning::

-        Calling this function in parallel on different connections acquired from the same pool may fail due to Oracle bug 29928074.
-Ensure that this function is not run in parallel, use standalone connections or connections from different pools, or make multiple calls to :meth:`Queue.enqone()` instead.
-The function :meth:`Queue.deqmany()`
-        call is not affected.
+        Prior to Oracle Database 21c, calling this function in parallel on different connections acquired from the same pool may fail due to Oracle bug 29928074.
+Either ensure that this function is not run in parallel, use standalone connections or connections from different pools, or make multiple calls to :meth:`Queue.enqone()` instead.
+The function :meth:`Queue.deqmany()` call is not affected.

     For consistency and compliance with the PEP 8 naming style, the name of the method was changed from `enqMany()`.
 The old name will continue to work for a period of time.

 .. method:: Queue.enqone(message)